Eniolaa-w/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 0- A script that changes user ID to betty.
 Task 1- A script that prints the effective userID of the current user.
 Task 2- A script that prints all the group the current user is part of.
-Task 3- A Script that changes owner of thr filr hrllo to user betty.
+Task 3- A Script that changes owner of the file hello to user betty.
 Task 4- A Script that creates an empty file hello.
 Task 5- A Script that executes the file hello.
 Task 6- A script that gives multiple permission.